salesforce/refocus/docs/docs/10-security.md

 # Cross Origin Resource Sharing

 By default no route is accessible on websites from domains outside the Refocus instance.
-It might become necessary to loose this restriction for some routes; especially for the use of bots.
+It might become necessary to loosen this restriction for some routes; especially for the use of bots.
 To allow cross-origin resource sharing (CORS) for a route you need to set the environment variable `CORS_ROUTES` to the routes name e.g `CORS_ROUTES=/v1/bots`.
 If you have multiple routes simply create a comma delimited list e.g `CORS_ROUTES=/v1/bots,/v1/botActions,/v1/botData`.